HowestX/howestx-docs/final.md

 The problem is that Django will now try to resolve the email address to a username, and then use that username to authenticate with LDAP.
 But if the user isn't registered yet, the authentication will always fail, since he's not in the Django database.

-Therefore, further in the `login_user` method, add this:
+Therefore, further in the `login_user` method, add this

         if not third_party_auth_successful:
             try: